 How Do I Stop Bad Links?

 If you’re lucky, your site won’t have any toxic links pointing in its direction.
-But if your backlink analysis does reveal some unwanted backlinks, the next step is to get rid of them.
+But if your backlink analysis does reveal some bad backlinks, the next step is to get rid of them.

-Note that Google says that it can already determine which links to trust without outside input but you’re still free to stop bad links yourself for peace of mind.
+Note that Google Search Console says that it can already determine which links to trust without outside input but you’re still free to stop bad links yourself for peace of mind.

 You can do so in one of two ways:

-- Request removal: If you discover that your site has backlinks on low-quality directories or a similar location, you can simply reach out to the site’s webmaster and request that all links to your site be removed (or at least be qualified with the nofollow value.
+- Request removal: If you discover that your site has backlinks on low-quality directories or a similar location, you can simply reach out to the site’s webmaster and request that all links to your site be removed (or at least be changed to nofollow links).

-- Disavow: If another site’s webmaster won’t remove the bad links in question, or if there are simply too many bad links to request removal for each one, you can instead disavow the links yourself.
-Google provides a straightforward way to do so as explained in the link above, as does Bing.
+- Disavow: If another site’s webmaster won’t remove the spammy links in question, or if there are simply too many toxic links to request removal for each one, you can instead add the links to a disavow list yourself.
+Google Search Console provides a straightforward way to do this, as does Bing.

 15 Bad Links to Avoid At All Costs